Kepler's Orbits and Special Relativity in Introductory Classical Mechanics: Abstract

 \section{Abstract}

-Beginning with a Lagrangian that is consistent with both Newtonian gravity and the momentum-velocity relation of special relativity, an approximate relativistic orbit equation is derived that describes relativistic corrections to Keplerian orbits.
-Specifically, corrections to a Keplerian orbit due to special relativity include: precession of perihelion, reduced radius of circular orbit, and increased eccentricity.
-The prediction for the rate of precession of perihelion of Mercury is in agreement with existing calculations using only special relativity, and is one sixth that derived from general relativity.
-All three of these corrections are qualitatively correct, though suppressed when compared to the more accurate general-relativistic corrections in this limit.
-The resulting orbit equation has the same form as that derived from general relativity and is easily compared to that describing Kepler's orbits.
-This treatment of the relativistic central-mass problem is complementary to other solutions to the relativistic Kepler problem, and is approachable by undergraduate physics majors whom have not had a course dedicated to relativity.
+Kepler's orbits with corrections due to Special Relativity are explored using the Lagrangian formalism.
+A very simple model includes only relativistic kinetic energy by defining a Lagrangian that is consistent with both the relativistic momentum of Special Relativity and Newtonian gravity.
+The corresponding equations of motion are solved in a Keplerian limit, resulting in an approximate relativistic orbit equation that has the same form as that derived from General Relativity in the same limit and clearly describes three characteristics of relativistic Keplerian orbits: precession of perihelion; reduced radius of circular orbit; and increased eccentricity.
+The prediction for the rate of precession of perihelion is in agreement with established calculations using only Special Relativity.
+All three characteristics are qualitatively correct, though suppressed when compared to more accurate general-relativistic calculations.
+This model is improved upon by including relativistic gravitational potential energy.
+The resulting approximate relativistic orbit equation has the same form and symmetry as that derived using the very simple model, and more accurately describes characteristics of relativistic orbits.
+For example, the prediction for the rate of precession of perihelion of Mercury is one-third that derived from General Relativity.
+These Lagrangian formulations of the special-relativistic Kepler problem are equivalent to the familiar vector calculus formulations.
+In this Keplerian limit, these models are supposed to be physical based on the likeness of the equations of motion to those derived using General Relativity.
+The resulting approximate relativistic orbit equations are useful for a qualitative understanding of general-relativistic corrections to Keplerian orbits.
+The derivation of this orbit equation is approachable by undergraduate physics majors and nonspecialists whom have not had a course dedicated to relativity.